brineamelia/P1-WIL/README.md

 (Assuming you have already cloned or forked,)

 This site was deployed using GitHub Pages with the following the steps:

-Click on the Settings icon at the top of page in the navigation bar Scroll down until you see Github Pages
+- Click on the Settings icon at the top of page in the navigation bar

+- Scroll down until you see Github Pages

-There will be a message box saying "Check it out here" Click on the link to take you to the next page Here you will be greated with a form, Choose the repository Project-1 Choose the branch in the drop down box, in this case MAIN Choose the directory in the next drop down box, in this case Root Then click Save
+- There will be a message box saying "Check it out here" Click on the link to take you to the next page

+- Here you will be greated with a form, Choose the repository Project-1

+- Choose the branch in the drop down box, in this case MAIN

+- Choose the directory in the next drop down box, in this case Root

+- Then click Save

-It may take a few moments for the site to publish, but once live, the box at the top of the page with the site name will turn green and have a Green tick to the left of the link to the live site
+- It may take a few moments for the site to publish, but once live, the box at the top of the page with the site name will turn green and have a Green tick to the left of the link to the live site

-Another way to find the live site is to navigate to settings, on the left menu click on pages and this will get you to the same point.
+- Another way to find the live site is to navigate to settings, on the left menu click on pages and this will get you to the same point.

 These commands were used for version control during project:

-git add example filename - to add files before committing git commit -m "example message" - to commit changes to the local repository git push - to push all committed changes to the GitHub repository HOW TO FORK A REPOSITORY:
+- git add example filename - to add files before committing

+- git commit -m "example message" - to commit changes to the local repository

+- git push - to push all committed changes to the GitHub repository

+HOW TO FORK A REPOSITORY:

 If you need to "FORK" a repository:

-If you have not already, login in to GitHub and go to https://github.com/brineamelia/P1-WIL In the top right corner, click Fork
+- If you have not already, login in to GitHub and go to https://github.com/brineamelia/P1-WIL

+- In the top right corner, click Fork

-The next page will be the forked version of https://github.com/brineamelia/P1-WIL but in your own repository HOW TO CLONE A REPOSITORY:
+- The next page will be the forked version of https://github.com/brineamelia/P1-WIL but in your own repository

+HOW TO CLONE A REPOSITORY:

 If you need to make a clone of this repository:

-Fork the repository https://github.com/brineamelia/P1-WIL using the steps above Above the file list, click Code (Usually green at the top right of the code window) Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button to the right Open Git Bash
+- Fork the repository https://github.com/brineamelia/P1-WIL using the steps above

+- Above the file list, click Code (Usually green at the top right of the code window)

+- Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button to the right

+- Open Git Bash

-Change the directory to where you want your clone to go (your own github) Type git clone and then paste the URL you copied in step 4 Press Enter to create your clone
+- Change the directory to where you want your clone to go (your own github)

+- Type git clone and then paste the URL you copied in step 4

+- Press Enter to create your clone

 HOW TO MAKE A LOCAL CLONE

 If you need to make a local clone:

-If you have not already, login in to GitHub and go to https://github.com/brineamelia/P1-WIL Under the repository name, above the list of files, click Code Here you will have two options, Clone or Download the repository You should close the repository using HTTPS, clicking on the icon to copy the link At this point, you can launch the Gitpod workspace or choose your own directory Open Git Bash
+If you have not already, login in to GitHub and go to https://github.com/brineamelia/P1-WIL

+- Under the repository name, above the list of files, click Code

+- Here you will have two options, Clone or Download the repository

+- You should close the repository using HTTPS, clicking on the icon to copy the link

+At this point, you can launch the Gitpod workspace or choose your own directory

+- Open Git Bash

-Change the current working directory to the new location of where you want the cloned directory to be Type git clone and then paste the URL you copied in step 4 Press Enter, to create your local clone to your chosen directory
+- Change the current working directory to the new location of where you want the cloned directory to be

-This website was deployed using GitHub Pages with the following the steps:
-Click on the Settings icon at the top of page in the navigation bar Scroll down until you see Github Pages
-There will be a message box saying "Check it out here" Click on the link to take you to the next page Here you will be greated with a form, Choose the repository Project-1 Choose the branch in the drop down box, in this case MAIN Choose the directory in the next drop down box, in this case Root Then click Save
-It may take a few moments for the site to publish, but once live, the box at the top of the page with the site name will turn green and have a Green tick to the left of the link to the live site
-Another way to find the live site is to navigate to settings, on the left menu click on pages and this will get you to the same point.
-These commands were used for version control during project:

-git add example filename - to add files before committing git commit -m "example message" - to commit changes to the local repository git push - to push all committed changes to the GitHub repository HOW TO FORK A REPOSITORY:
-If you need to "FORK" a repository:

-If you have not already, login in to GitHub and go to https://github.com/brineamelia/P1-WIL In the top right corner, click Fork
-The next page will be the forked version of https://github.com/brineamelia/P1-WIL but in your own repository HOW TO CLONE A REPOSITORY:
-If you need to make a clone of this repository:

-Fork the repository https://github.com/brineamelia/P1-WIL using the steps above Above the file list, click Code (Usually green at the top right of the code window) Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button to the right Open Git Bash
-Change the directory to where you want your clone to go (your own github) Type git clone and then paste the URL you copied in step 4 Press Enter to create your clone
+- Type git clone and then paste the URL you copied in step 4
-HOW TO MAKE A LOCAL CLONE
-If you need to make a local clone:

-If you have not already, login in to GitHub and go to https://github.com/brineamelia/P1-WIL Under the repository name, above the list of files, click Code Here you will have two options, Clone or Download the repository You should close the repository using HTTPS, clicking on the icon to copy the link At this point, you can launch the Gitpod workspace or choose your own directory Open Git Bash
-Change the current working directory to the new location of where you want the cloned directory to be Type git clone and then paste the URL you copied in step 4 Press Enter, to create your local clone to your chosen directory
+- Press Enter, to create your local clone to your chosen directory

 --- --

 ## CREDITS/REFERENCES:
 ---

 Images:

 I used the following website to source my images and information:

 Homepage: